alaasmagi/flight-booking-app/README.md

 Even though it's my first time writing Java and Spring Boot web app, I took the challenge and found that there is some similarities between Spring Boot and my current tech stack involving mostly the world of .NET.
 Java has JPAs, which were useful, so I used them and it made communication with DB a lot easier (almost as easy as with .NET Entity Framework).
 The overall design approach (controllers, DB entities, services) is the same I use always for my web applications.
 It keeps things untangled and relatively easy.

 ### Frontend
 I have been searching for opportunity to use a new frontend framework called Svelte, which is currently not so popular, but it's simplicty is making it gain more popularity over time.
 I thought that this was the best opportunity to find out if that framework is any good.
 And I quite enjoyed using it.
-I like keeping business logic, data fetches from the backend, UI components and pages separate, so this is what I just did there.
+I like keeping business logic, data fetches from the backend and pages separate, so this is what I just did there.

-## Scaling possibilities
+## Improvements & scaling possibilities

+### The use of Tailwind CSS
+* I was not able to get Tailwind CSS and as I did not have that much time, I started writing my own CSS instead.

+### Error handling
+* Error handling could be better with detailed error coding system and translation files that translate them to different languages.

+### Flight filtering
+* Backend supports filtering flights by different parameters, but as I was short on time, it did not get fully implemented in frontend.

 ### Fetching data from one of real flight company APIs
 * Application could be made to fetch data from real world flight company API to get real world flight data making the UX more realistic.